Norwood Junction railway station: Connections

 Norwood Junction is well served by bus routes, with three bus stops including two bus stands close by.
-On the Portland Road side are two stops for routes 197 (Croydon Town Centre – Norwood Junction – Peckham) and 312 (South Croydon, Bus Garage – East Croydon – Norwood Junction).
+On the Portland Road side are two stops for routes 197 (Croydon Town Centre – Norwood Junction – Peckham) and 312 (South Croydon bus garage – East Croydon – Norwood Junction).
 The High Street 'Clocktower' stop serves routes 75 (Croydon Town Centre – Penge – Lewisham Station), 157 (Morden – West Croydon – Crystal Palace) and 410 (Wallington – Croydon – Crystal Palace).
 The Grosvenor Road stop serves routes 130 (New Addington – Addington Village – Thornton Heath, Parchmore Road) and 196 (Norwood Junction – Brixton – Elephant and Castle).

 Route 75 was formerly a 24-hour route but that facility was withdrawn in favour of a higher frequency of buses on a Sunday by Selkent when it took the service over from Stagecoach London.
 Metrobus won the contract from April 2009 and works the route from its Croydon garage.
 Nowadays the route is operated by Stagecoach London.
 The stop on Night Bus route N68 is half a mile away on Whitehorse Lane.
-Other service operators are Arriva London, Abellio and Metrobus.
+Other service operators are Arriva London, Metrobus and Transport UK London Bus.

 Latest Improvements

 Thameslink Programme

-The Thameslink Programme (formerly known as Thameslink 2000), is a £3.5 billion major project to expand the Thameslink network from 51 to 172 stations extending northwards to Bedford, Peterborough, Cambridge and King's Lynn and southwards to Guildford, Eastbourne, Horsham, Hove to Littlehampton, East Grinstead, Ashford and Dartford.
-The project includes the lengthening of platforms, station remodelling, new railway infrastructure (e.g. viaducts) and additional rolling stock.
-The new Thameslink timetable for Norwood Junction started 20 May 2018.
-"Norwood Junction gain[ed] an all-day-long Thameslink service to Bedford via Blackfriars and St Pancras, with two trains per hour to Epsom via Sutton" and timetables will continue being expanded and adjusted into 2019.
+The Thameslink Programme (formerly known as Thameslink 2000), was a £3.5 billion major project to expand the Thameslink network from 51 to 172 stations extending northwards to Bedford, Peterborough, Cambridge and King's Lynn and southwards to Guildford, Eastbourne, Horsham, Hove to Littlehampton, East Grinstead, Ashford and Dartford.
+The project included the lengthening of platforms, station remodelling, new railway infrastructure (e.g. viaducts) and additional rolling stock.
+The new Thameslink timetable for Norwood Junction started on 20 May 2018.
+Timetables will continue being expanded and adjusted into 2019.

 Future

-Norwood Junction station Upgrade.
+Norwood Junction station upgrade.

 Network Rail have made proposals to upgrade Norwood Junction.
 The scheme is a key part of Network Rail's long-term plans to unblock the railway bottleneck in the Croydon area, enabling the operation of more frequent and more reliable services on the Brighton Main Line and its branch lines.